Machine Learning My Way (MLMW) and Models, Data, Tools and Productisation (MDTP) notes

 Version number Reddit Subscribe Telegram group

-• computer science and software tools (aka the “code”),
+• computer science and software tools (the “code”),

-The overview is equipped with links to textbooks, reports, summary articles, industry cases and excercises that enable you to actually learn.
-Only limited number of passive learning resouces like videos or tutorials made it to the MLMW list.
+Both collections are still incomplete, yet equipped with links to textbooks, reports, summary articles, industry cases and excercises.
+Only a limited number of passive learning resouces like videos or tutorials made it to the lists.

 Get access and download